bryanmayer/CMV-Primary-Infection/README.md

 This is the code to recreate the CMV primary infection analysis.
 The code used is currently in my dropbox and a private github repo but contains a ton of exploratory analysis and extrananeous analysis not included in the manuscript.

 TO DO:
-1. Add a folder and figure to describe the 6 excluded infants need to redo the additional data files to just have one file that has the infant data starting at -21 days from infection data to the end of the study.
+CHECK 1.
+Add a folder and figure to describe the 6 excluded infants need to redo the additional data files to just have one file that has the infant data starting at -21 days from infection data to the end of the study.
 Need to add plasma data as well.